President of firefighters’ union calling for more protective gear as 5 test positive for COVID-19

 At least five firefighters in the Bay State have been diagnosed with coronavirus, according to President of the Professional Firefighters of Massachusetts Richard MacKinnon Jr.

-Two of the five are Boston firefighters and 17 more are self-quarantining at home.
+Two of the five are reportedly Boston firefighters, with 17 more self-quarantining at home.

-In Brookline, station five is now back open after temporarily closing for a thorough disinfecting when a firefighter in their town tested positive.
+In Brookline, station five is back open after temporarily closing for a thorough disinfection when a firefighter in their town tested positive for the coronavirus.

-Two others at the same station are still waiting on their test results after developing symptoms consistent with the coronavirus.
+Two others at the same station are still waiting on their test results after developing symptoms consistent with the virus.

+Dr. Swannie Jett, the Brookline director of Health and Human Services, assured that “anybody that’s a positive, exposed, we make sure that they’re isolated.
+And anyone that was exposed to that person who is positive, we quarantine them.”

-Officials in Billerica said Tuesday night that a first responder in their town has also tested positive.
+Officials in Billerica said Tuesday night that a first responder in their town had also tested positive.

 Town leaders said first responders are screened on each shift and must take precautions to wear personal protective gear.

-Despite this, McKinnon says firefighters are at risk of being exposed to the deadly virus and is asking for more PPE to be made available to them.
+Despite this, McKinnon says firefighters are at risk of being exposed to the deadly virus and is asking for more personal protective equipment to be made available to them.

 According to him, the pandemic has dramatically threatened their ability to help the state at its time of greatest need.

-If the firefighters are exposed without the proper protection and treatment, they will hamper the state’s ability to respond to the pandemic, McKinnon said.
+If the firefighters are exposed without the proper protection and treatment, McKinnon says they will hamper the state’s ability to respond to the pandemic.

 (Copyright (c) 2019 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)